 The Truth About Shoulder Pain: How to Find Relief Fast

 Shoulder pain can take many forms – it can show up when you’re reaching toward the top shelf to put dishes away or when you’re struggling to find a comfortable position to sleep in without feeling a dull aching pain in your shoulder and neck.
 It can show up as a result of an injury, making you feel as if your shoulder is immobile.
 There are numerous reasons why someone may experience shoulder pain, and the severity can range from the temporary discomfort of a pulled muscle to the agonizing bone-on-bone friction of arthritis.
-Whatever the case may be, BeActive Physiotherapy is dedicated to offering you natural pain management modalities.
+Whatever the case may be, BeActive Physio is dedicated to offering you natural pain management modalities.

 Why do I have shoulder pain?